Metrically compatible fonts

 Arial Narrow / Helvetica Condensed

 You can use Liberation Sans Narrow, available at its own repository.
-Be aware that its license is complicated, therefore you should read it carefully.
-LICENSE AGREEMENT AND LIMITED PRODUCT WARRANTY GNU GENERAL PUBLIC LICENSE
+I would recommend reviewing the license before using, as I heard it is confusing.
+LICENSE AGREEMENT AND LIMITED PRODUCT WARRANTY / GNU GENERAL PUBLIC LICENSE

 Times New Roman / Times